kubernetes/website/content/en/docs/tasks/debug-application-cluster/resource-usage-monitoring.md

 cAdvisor is an open source container resource usage and performance analysis agent.
 It is purpose-built for containers and supports Docker containers natively.
 In Kubernetes, cAdvisor is integrated into the Kubelet binary. cAdvisor auto-discovers all containers in the machine and collects CPU, memory, filesystem, and network usage statistics. cAdvisor also provides the overall machine usage by analyzing the 'root' container on the machine.

-Kubelet exposes a simple cAdvisor UI for on-machine containers on default port 4194.
-The picture below shows the overall machine usage.
-However, this function has been marked deprecated in v1.10 and totally removed in v.12.
+Kubelet exposes a simple cAdvisor UI for containers on a machine, via the default port 4194.
+The picture below is an example showing the overall machine usage.
+However, this feature has been marked deprecated in v1.10 and completely removed in v1.12.

 ![cAdvisor](/images/docs/cadvisor.png)

-Now user could [deploy cAdvisor as DaemonSet.](https://github.com/google/cadvisor/tree/master/deploy/kubernetes) to access cAdvisor UI page.
+Starting from v1.13, you can [deploy cAdvisor as DaemonSet](https://github.com/google/cadvisor/tree/master/deploy/kubernetes) to for an access to the cAdvisor UI.

 ## Full metrics pipelines